danchoi/elinks.vim/README.markdown

     <C-j> moves the cursor to the next hyperlink in the Vim buffer
     <C-k> moves the cursor to the previous hyperlink

-    :[n]ELMarks prints the last n ELinks bookmarks into the Vim buffer (default n is 1) :[n]ELHist prints the last n items from ELinks' history into the Vim buffer (default n is 1)
+    :[n]LMarks prints the last n ELinks bookmarks into the Vim buffer (default n is 1) :[n]LHist prints the last n items from ELinks' history into the Vim buffer (default n is 1)

 To use this plugin, you must have ELinks already running in another Terminal window or Tmux/Screen pane.
 The plugin talks to the running instance of